 We process your dividends automatically.
 Cash dividends will be credited as cash to your account by default.
-If you have Dividend Reinvestment enabled, you can choose to automatically reinvest the cash from dividend payments back into individual stocks or ETFs.
+If you have Dividend Reinvestment enabled, you can choose to automatically reinvest the cash from dividend payments from a dividend reinvestment-eligible security back into individual stocks or ETFs.

 You can view your received and scheduled dividends in your mobile app: